yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting/practice-and-progress/exercises-formatting.md

 ---
-layout: default
+layout: page
 title: Microsoft Excel Formatting Exercises for Beginners - Hands-On Practice
+description: "1.
+Open a new Excel workbook.
+2. In cell A1, type "Excel Formatting Exercise".
+3. Change the font of the text in cell A1 to Arial.
+4. Increase the fon..."
+keywords: Microsoft Excel formatting exercises, Excel practice for beginners, Excel hands-on exercises, Excel formatting tips, Excel borders and shading, Excel alignment options, Excel number formatting, Excel beginner guide, Excel worksheet practice, Excel skills improvement
 meta_description: Enhance your Microsoft Excel skills with these hands-on formatting exercises.
 Learn to apply borders, shading, alignment, number formatting, and more.
 Perfect for beginners to master Excel basics.
-keywords: Microsoft Excel formatting exercises, Excel practice for beginners, Excel hands-on exercises, Excel formatting tips, Excel borders and shading, Excel alignment options, Excel number formatting, Excel beginner guide, Excel worksheet practice, Excel skills improvement
 author: Muhammad Yasir Bhutta
 ---